 How to Become a Chartered Legal Executive

-In the UK, ‘lawyer’ is a general term for anyone licenced to practise law; in England and Wales, this includes chartered legal executives.
+In the UK, 'lawyer' is a general term for anyone licensed to practise law; in England and Wales, this includes chartered legal executives.
 They undertake similar work to solicitors and can qualify to represent clients in court as a Chartered Legal Executive Advocate, or become judges.

 - In-work CILEx training for those employed in the sector

 - Trailblazer Chartered Legal Executive apprenticeship

 - Qualifying law degree with CILEx legal practice units

 - Graduate Fast Track Diploma (for those with a law degree or law conversion course)

 As with solicitors and barristers, a period of work-based Qualifying Employment is also required.
 This can be gained during the training or afterwards.
 Those with a solicitors' Legal Practice Course or barristers' Bar Professional Training Course require no further qualifications, they simply complete three years qualifying employment to become a chartered legal executive.

 Fellows of CILEx are qualified lawyers.
 They are awarded an annual practising certificate and must undertake CPD each year.
 With further training, they can also apply to become a solicitor or barrister.

 CILEx qualifications can be studied at the same time as working – the employer may in some cases fund the training.
 Qualifications include the Level 3 Professional Diploma in Law and Practice, which is set at A Level standard, and the Level 6 Professional Higher Diploma in Law and Practice, assessed at honours degree level.

 The Level 3 Professional Diploma in Law and Practice has ten units in total, with four core units in contract law, criminal law, land law and law of tort, and two in professional skills.
 Students can also take units in areas of interest.
 Normally it is completed in two years.